mojojojo99/15618FinalProject/README.md

 ## Parallel Huffman Decoding (Joelle Lim, Srinidhi Kaushik)

 ### Summary
-We are going to parallelize Huffman decoding using CUDA, and if time is available, attempt to use the new gay array data structure to further enhance performance/
+We are going to parallelize Huffman decoding using CUDA, and if time is available, attempt to use the new gap array data structure to further enhance performance.

 ### Background
 Data compression is a basic component of a wide range of applications, and Huffman coding is one of such lossless commpression techniques.
 Although the main intended purpose of compression is thought of as to save valuable storage, it plays another important role in increasing effective bandwidth to the said storage when incorporated into file systems.
 With the shift to data-intensive workloads and applications, the importance of being abe to conduct these compressions and decompression operations on-the-fly fast and efficiently is becoming more apparent.
 Hence, for this final project, we want to look into parallelizing the decoding part of this compression scheme.